Craving a classic snack? Try these homemade Oreos! The dark chocolate cookies sandwiched around vanilla creme filling are so nostalgic!

 • Preheat the oven to 375 degrees F, and line baking sheets with parchment paper.

-• In a large mixing bowl, beat the butter and sugar together on medium speed, until smooth (about 1 minute).
+• In a large mixing bowl, beat the sugar and butter together on medium speed, until smooth (about 1 minute).

-• Scrape the bottom and sides of the bowl with a silicone spatula, and mix in the egg.
+• Scrape the bottom and sides of the bowl with a silicone spatula, and mix in the in the egg and vanilla.

-• Add the dark cocoa powder, and mix on low speed to combine.
+• Add the dark cocoa powder, cornstarch, and salt, and mix on low speed to combine.

 • Add the flour, a little at a time, until the dough forms a ball and pulls cleanly away from the sides of the bowl (you might not need all the flour*).